 Dumplings, in their myriad forms and styles, are among the planet’s most-loved foods.
 And Boston, port city that it has always been, is no mere welterweight in the global prizefight of places to partake in the dumpling splendor.
-Whether it be pop-ups in the game, like relatively new mainstay Mimi’s Chūka Diner, or tried-and-true dumpling favorites like Dumpling Daughter, dumplings abound in Boston.
-Try these 15 restaurants for must-try renditions at restaurants across the city.Read More
+Whether it be the Yangzhou-style soup dumpling the size of your hand, or the juicy and flavorful Nepalese momos, dumplings around Boston never disappoint.
+Head to these 11 restaurants for must-try renditions at restaurants across the city.Read More

-From mini juicy buns to gigantic soup dumplings, Boston’s got the goods
+From mini juicy buns to saucy soup dumplings, Boston’s got the goods

-Look, extra-large soup dumplings are never going to taste quite the same as the standard size — the ratios are off.
-But if you’re desperate to try one, head to District Kitchen in Malden, the only purveyor of ginormous soup dumplings in the area.
-The restaurant — revamped in late 2018 to focus on Sichuan cuisine — also serves a variety of other interesting (and attractive) dumplings, including cuttlefish, pork, and chive dumplings in a black cuttlefish ink wrapper and lobster, pork, and cucumber dumplings in a red wrapper.
-Try the giant dumpling for the novelty factor, but focus on the other dumplings.
+A predecessor to the xiao long bao, the lesser-known but still massively popular Yangzhou-style tang bao (literally translates to “soup dumpling”) has yet to capture the same fanfare in the U.S. But if you’re desperate to try one, head to District Kitchen in Malden, a rare local purveyor of this type of soup dumpling.
+The restaurant also serves a variety of other interesting (and attractive) dumplings, including cuttlefish, pork, and chive dumplings in a black cuttlefish ink wrapper and lobster, pork, and cucumber dumplings in a red wrapper.

 These Nepalese dumplings are the pride of Magoun Square.
 Sophie Thakali began making momos for friends but soon found herself opening a restaurant.
 The spicy momos are a must, but be warned: They are not for the faint of heart.